MystenLabs/seal/crates/dkg-cli/README.md

     --args $COMMITTEE_ID "[x\"$PARTY_0_PARTIAL_PK\", x\"$PARTY_1_PARTIAL_PK\", x\"$PARTY_2_PARTIAL_PK\"]" x"$KEY_SERVER_PK"
 ```

 c.
-Any member of the committee can finalize the committee when threshold is met.
+Any member of the committee can finalize the committee when the threshold is met.
 This creates the key server with all partial key servers (as dynamic fields) and transfers it to the committee object.

 ```bash
 sui client call --package $COMMITTEE_PKG --module committee \